What Is HIPAA-Compliant Video Conferencing?

 • Cross-network communication between providers and patients

 If not properly secured, video systems can expose sensitive health information in transit or at rest.
+For this reason, HIPAA compliance for video requires both technical safeguards and contractual protections.

 Core Technical Requirements for HIPAA-Compliant Video